-If you’re going to take the DIY SEO route or just want to monitor how your SEO company is doing, there are tasks that should be completed each month to ensure your website stays optimized and traffic continues to increase.
-As a follow up to our do-it-yourself seo article we have put together six monthly tasks, that as a small business, you should be doing each month to help manage SEO performance and tasks.
+If you’re taking the DIY SEO route or want to monitor how your SEO company is doing, some tasks should be completed each month to ensure your website stays optimized and traffic continues to increase.
+As a follow-up to our do-it-yourself SEO article, we have put together six-monthly tasks that you should do monthly as a small business to help manage SEO performance and duties.

 Task #1: Crawl your site

-Once you have crawled the website your report will provide you with a list of items that are not optimized for Google, or not SEO compliant.
-From this data you’ll want to create a prioritized list of items – not all items will have the same impact – and build a plan to address them.
+Once you have crawled the website, your report will provide you with a list of items that are not optimized for Google or not SEO compliant.
+From this data, you’ll want to create a prioritized list of things – not all will have the same impact – and build a plan to address them.

-The website crawl will also give you a list by URL that includes your metadata; such as title tags, meta descriptions, headings, canonical tags, robots tags, and more.
+The website crawl will also give you a list by URL that includes your metadata, such as title tags, meta descriptions, headings, canonical tags, robot tags, and more.
 Once you have a list of your current tags, you’ll want to analyze and refine your SEO tags where necessary.